Lucy Li: Professional career

 Li captured her first LPGA top-10, as a member, on January 28, 2024, in her first event of the season with a fourth place finish at the LPGA Drive On Championship at Bradenton Country Club in Bradenton, Florida.
 On May 1, 2024, Li qualified for the U.S. Women's Open by shooting a pair of 67s.
 On September 29, 2024, Li carded a rare 60 and finished second in a playoff at the Walmart NW Arkansas Championship.
 This final Sunday round included three eagles.
 Since 1979, three eagles in one round has only been achieved six times.
 To date, this 2nd place finish has been Li's best LPGA result.
 The following week, Li finished T12 at the Buick LPGA Shanghai in China, notably the homeland of her parents.

 In 2025, Li had another solid year, making 19 of 25 cuts, highlighted by a T4 at The Annika.
-Lucy needed a T4 finish to qualify for season ending CME Group Tour Championship, and succeeded.
+She needed a T4 finish to qualify for season ending CME Group Tour Championship, and succeeded.
 After opening with a 70 she shot rounds of 65, 65, 66 including a birdie on the 72nd hole, catapulting her from projected 61st position to the 58th spot; thereby locking in a tee time at the CME Group Tour Championship, an event reserved for the top 60 players in the standings.